 Automatically categorize your emails by adding tags based on the content, sender, and more.
 You can also create analytics reports based on tags.

 Assign in a round-robin

 Evenly disperse messages among a group of teammates by automating assignments with round-robin rules.
-Note this is only available on Prime plans.

 Use a private rule to notify teammates

 Here you'll find instructions for how to use a private rule to notify teammates on conversations in your individual inbox.

 When working in the individual inbox, simply assigning a conversation to a teammate via a rule will not work as that teammate will not have access to the private conversation.
 You'll need to first notify the teammate in order to grant them access to the conversation, then it can be assigned.

 Go to Personal Settings and select Rules then Add an Individual Rule.

 Add your rule to notify a teammate on conversations in your individual inbox.
 Feel free to customize the triggers or add various predictive qualities as conditions for when you'd like the rule to trigger.
 The Then section will need to have action "Notify teammates" and select all appropriate teammates.
 When notified, this conversation will appear in that teammate's Assigned to Me section.

 Once the teammate has been invited to your private conversation via the notification rule, they can access the conversation in their Shared with Me section and assign the conversation to themselves manually.